-The countryside and communities team provides advice and information on the protection and enhancement of the district's natural environment.
+The Council provides advice and information on the protection and enhancement of the District's natural environment.

 Our biodiversity service

-The corporate BAP, which is updated and reviewed annually, sets out how we will fulfil our duty under the Natural Environment and Rural Communities (NERC) Act 2006 and meet other biodiversity legislation and policy requirements.
+The Cherwell BAP, which is updated and reviewed annually, sets out how we will fulfil our duty under the Natural Environment and Rural Communities (NERC) Act 2006 and meet other biodiversity legislation and policy requirements.

-The 2005-2010 Cherwell biodiversity action plan provided a working document that helped to focus attention and resources on those habitats and species that are particularly important in the district.
-Although many of the objectives and actions are no longer relevant, the document provides useful background information about sites, habitats and species.
+The 2005-2010 BAP provided a comprehensive working document that helped to focus attention and resources on those habitats and species that are particularly important in the district.
+Although many of the objectives and actions are out of date, the document provides useful background information about sites, habitats and species.

-Both BAPs are available to download (see right).
+Both BAPs are available to download from this page.